HOW TO SIMPLIFY MEAL PLANNING TO SAVE TIME AND STRESS (+ FREE PRINTABLE)

-If you get stuck, make a list of your family’s favourite top 5 or top 10 and rotate these.
+If you get stuck, make a list of your family’s favourite top 7-10 meals and rotate these.
 Meal planning is meant to make your life easier and simpler so if you really don’t like cooking then don’t force yourself to be creative.
 It’s ok to stick with the same meals and just swap them around.
 Or, of course, you can be totally adventurous but just make sure you’re realistic in who is going to eat what!

-I also order my online food at the same time and arrange for it to be delivered on the Monday late afternoon.
+I also place my online grocery order at the same time and arrange for it to be delivered on the Monday late afternoon.
 Again, I do this every week.
 This way I can calculate exactly how much of the basics I need to order to make sure we’ve got enough for the week and I know that if we’ve run out of something then we’ll have it by Monday.
 For us, Monday is the only day of the week when I know we’ll be home to wait for the delivery and not out at after school club, work or playing in the park!

 Many of the companies offering online food delivery will allow you to keep a list of your favourites, the items you buy regularly, so this saves you time as you can just order the same items repeatedly rather than searching around.
 If you switch supplier, they will often let you import your favourites list from another supplier.

 There are also delivery saver options and some companies are cheaper or more flexible than others when it comes to delivery slots.
 It’s very much up to you which you prefer.

 Here are some other tips to help simplify meal planning.